mbnuqw/sidebery/CONTRIBUTING.md

 ## Donate

-You can also donate to this project.
-Any donations will motivate me to spend more time on Sidebery and will be greatly appreciated.
+You can also donate to this project, which will motivate me to spend more time on Sidebery.

 <details><summary><b> Bitcoin (BTC): </b></summary>